 AI machine perception will allow to read the business card.
 AI natural language processing will help to link the information provided with attributes like street, postal code, etc. AI machine learning enables to identify the company and to improve the performance overall.

 The Global Community for Artificial Intelligence in Master Data Management is in full swing.
 Further participants joined in the past weeks representing companies such as Bosch, Siemens, Conagra, Olympus, Abbvie, Cardinal Health, Evonik, Böhringer Ingelheim, Merck or Roche.
 Also the next batch of use cases for AI in MDM is on the table incl.
 Artwork/ picture based master data attribute maintenance.
-Don’t miss the next innovation cycle and register for the community as well as the upcoming workshops.
+Don’t miss the next innovation cycle and register for the community as well as the upcoming workshops and webinars.